bchimborazo/sqlite_pandas_dbs/README.md

 FROM patients
 WHERE primary_icd10 = '' OR last_cpt = '';
    ```
 - Explanation: This query checks for any records with blank diagnosis or procedure codes.
-The results indicate that there are zero rows returned, meaning that every patient in the table has a value in both the primary_icd10 and last_cpt fields.
+The results indicate that there are zero rows returned, meaning that every patient in the table has a value in the primary_icd10 and last_cpt fields.

 ![QueryE](images/pic5.png)